Hamburger

 In a statutory company split, the split of the employees should be handled in accordance with the Labor Contract Succession Act, and some employees may automatically transfer with the business that is being transferred.
 The splitting company must provide notice, in writing, as to the split-plan or agreement to the employees who will be transferred at least 2 weeks before the company split’s approval.
 An employee has the right to object within 2 weeks of receiving the notice if they are:

-• mainly assigned to the target business but not included in the transfer to the purchaser or
+• Mainly assigned to the target business but not included in the transfer to the purchaser or

 • not mainly assigned to the target business but included in the transfer to the purchaser.